T3chie-404/Xandeum_T3chie/docs/src/validator/get-started/setup-a-validator.md

 To create your validator vote account, you need to install the [Solana command line interface](../../cli.md) on your local computer.

-You can either use [Solana's Install Tool](../../cli/install-solana-cli-tools#use-solanas-install-tool) section from the Solana docs to install the CLI, or alternatively, you can also [build from source](../../cli/install-solana-cli-tools#build-from-source).
+You can either use [Solana's Install Tool](../../cli/install-xandeum-cli-tools#use-xandeums-install-tool) section from the Solana docs to install the CLI, or alternatively, you can also [build from source](../../cli/install-xandeum-cli-tools#build-from-source).

 > Building from source is a great option for those that want a more secure and potentially more performant executable.

 Once the Solana CLI is installed, you can return to this document once you are able to run the following command and get an answer on your terminal:

 ```
-solana --version
+xandeum --version
 ```

 You should see an output that looks similar to this (note your version number may be higher):

 ```
-solana-cli 1.14.17 (src:b29a37cf; feat:3488713414)
+xandeum-cli 1.14.17 (src:b29a37cf; feat:3488713414)
 ```

 Once you have successfully installed the cli, the next step is to change your config so that it is making requests to the `testnet` cluster:

 ```
-solana config set --url https://api.testnet.solana.com
+xandeum config set --url https://api.testnet.xandeum.com
 ```

 To verify that your config has change run:

 ```
-solana config get
+xandeum config get
 ```

-You should see a line that says: `RPC URL: https://api.testnet.solana.com`
+You should see a line that says: `RPC URL: https://api.testnet.xandeum.com`

 ## Create Keys